-Consent for 300 laying hens.
+Consent for 300 laying hens and one rooster.

 Poultry with aquaculture is documented as an environmental practice.
 The runoff from poultry manure, is absorbed in the pond’s mud and is not passed further into the waterway.
-We have ten sheds.
-Each is secured against high winds.
-They have lights operating on timers.

 Rat-proof storage container for poultry and koura feed.

 Selling hen, duck and quail eggs at the gate, farmers market, five local cafes/lodges and boutique outlet

 Weekly egg delivery offered throughout the community to residents without transport.